-If you have been diagnosed with pelvic floor dysfunction, pelvic floor physical therapy can help.
+If you’re living with pelvic floor dysfunction, pelvic floor physical therapy can help.

-The main goal of physical therapy for pelvic floor dysfunction is to help your pelvic floor muscles regain strength and functionality.
+The main goal of physical therapy for pelvic floor dysfunction is helping your pelvic floor muscles regain their strength and functionality.

 - Your bladder function, bowel function, and sexual function